Site Guidelines

 Before flying More Mesa, all pilots must contact a Local Site Guide and ask the guide to call the SBA Tower for permission to fly within this Tower regulated air space.

-All Pilots must confirm that the SBA Tower has been notified of flight plan by getting confirmation from the site guide that the tower has been called.
 Confirmation can also be established by tuning into 132.650 or calling 805.967.0283 and listening for the ATIS that refers to gliders flying in the More Mesa bluffs area.

 Pilot Rating — H4/P4

-The Douglas Family Preserve, also referred to as Wilcox, is only open to pilots with an H4 and P4 USHPA rating, or H3 or P3 pilots who have secured signed authorisation from a local Advanced USHPA Instructor.
+The Douglas Family Preserve, also referred to as Wilcox, is only open to pilots with an H4 and P4 USHPA rating, or H3 or P3 pilots who have secured signed authorization from a local Advanced USHPA Instructor.

 No flying allowed beyond trees east of launch.